Why Colleges join CIFE?

 CIFE awards provide extremely positive publicity for individual colleges.

 CIFE also sponsors inter-college events designed to provide student-centred activities with a difference.
-The 2016 Soccer tournament was held at the National Football Centre, and the CIFE Challenge Quiz took place in New College of the Humanities in London.
+Events range from the annual soccer tournament held at Oxford City football club, to the CIFE Christmas Challenge Quiz held in a London university venue each year.

 4. CIFE membership provides reassurance for parents